ElektraInitiative/libelektra/src/plugins/type/README.md

 - `#4` for `enable`/`disable`

 The special value `boolean/restoreas=none` completely disables the restore procedure.
 In other words, `kdbSet` will always return either `0` or `1` for boolean values.
-This is useful, if a storage format with buitlin support for boolean values is used.
+This is useful, if a storage format with built-in support for boolean values is used.

 ### Enums